 The Cost of Waiting

-Waiting to start your retirement fund could lead to a major impact on the savings you’ll have when you stop working.
-The biggest reason is compound interest—the concept where your investments generate earnings, and those returns, in turn, accumulate even more returns.
-The longer your money has to grow, the greater the benefit of this compounding process.
+Waiting to start your retirement fund can have a significant impact on the savings you’ll have when you reach retirement age.
+The main reason is compound interest—the powerful process where your investments grow, and those returns, subsequently, generate even more returns.
+The longer your money has to grow, the greater the benefit of compounding.

 - Alex initiates savings of $5,000 annually at age 30.